jokob-sk/NetAlertX/README.md

 ## How it works

-The system continuously searches the network for:
+The system continuously scan the network for:
   - New devices
   - New connections (re-connections)
   - Disconnections